Pavin Smith Player Props: Diamondbacks vs. Tigers

 Pavin Smith At The Plate

-- Smith is hitting .206 with five doubles, six home runs and 22 walks.
+- Smith has five doubles, six home runs and 22 walks while hitting .200.

-- Smith has picked up a hit in 47.7% of his 44 games this season, with at least two hits in 15.9% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.